CubBossa/PathFinder/README.md

 ## Build

-To build the pathfinder, clone the repository and run `./gradlew build`
+To build the pathfinder, clone the repository and run `./gradlew build`.
+The plugin can also be run using Gradle with `./gradlew runServer`.

-## Depencency
+## Dependency

 The pathfinder artifact can be found in a nexus repository:
 ``` xml